-To provide quality outreach programs using diverse art forms that foster spiritual understanding for the enrichment, education and enjoyment of Stonnington and the wider community.
+To provide quality outreach programs using diverse art forms that foster enrichment, education and enjoyment for Stonnington and Eastern Melbourne residents and the wider community.

 The Centre features a public gallery, cafe, seven individual studios and pretty garden courtyard.

-Kinross Arts Centre is governed by Uniting Arts Toorak (UAT) Committee of Management in conjunction with one part-time Manager (EFT 0.6).
-The Committee meets six times per year to support and guide the outreach work of Kinross Arts Centre.
+Kinross Arts Centre is governed by Uniting Arts Toorak (UAT) Committee of Management in conjunction with one part-time Manager.
+The Committee meets six times per year to support and guide the creative outreach work of Kinross Arts Centre.